MCResourcePile/addon-project/src/content/wiki/ranks/developer.md

 #### Requirements

 An important requirement is to know programming and/or markup languages.
 Users have to apply for the role as a developer.
 It is a prerequisite to be familiar with Git and Maven before applying.
 Understanding the PGM codebase is a key when applying.
 When applying, one must write an application as if they were applying for a job.

+Applications can be found [here](https://stratus.network/forums/59ac44fba2e3a9000100004c).